Anemia Research

 Researchers from several NHLBI laboratories on the NIH campus are focused on developing new treatments for anemia, including:

-Researchers in these labs study how the body makes blood cells and how the contributes to anemia.
+Researchers in these labs study how the body makes blood cells and how the immune system contributes to anemia.
 Our researchers are also working on developing genetic therapies and other new options to treat anemia.
 Read more about these projects and ongoing clinical trials.

 Related anemia programs